thradams/installer/README.md

 ![4](i4.png)

-You can put these files inside a folder
+I use this projects inside a folder

 ![5](i5.png)